-The William L. Wetzel Osteopathic Education and Research Foundation, in conjunction with the Missouri Association of Osteopathic Physicians and Surgeons, is excited to offer osteopathic students, including biomedicine students at a college of osteopathic medicine, and postgraduates the opportunity to submit abstracts for the Third Annual Missouri Osteopathic Student and Postgradaute Research Symposium.
-The symposium will be held in conjunction with the Missouri Osteopathic Annual Convention April 30-May 4, 2014 at the Chateau on the Lake, Branson, Missouri.
+The William L. Wetzel Osteopathic Education and Research Foundation, in conjunction with the Missouri Association of Osteopathic Physicians and Surgeons, is excited to offer osteopathic students, including biomedicine students at a college of osteopathic medicine, and residents the opportunity to submit proposals for the 2nd Annual Missouri Osteopathic Student and Post-gradaute Research Symposium and Seminar.
+The Symposium will be held in conjunction with the Missouri Osteopathic Annual Convention to be held April 25-28, 2013 at The Lodge of Four Seasons, Lake Ozark, Missouri.

-All osteopathic students, osteopathic biomedicine students, residents, and fellows are invited to submit an abstract to display a poster highlighting research done in the area(s) of:
+All osteopathic students, osteopathic biomedicine students, residents, and fellows are invited to submit a proposal to display a poster highlighting research done in the area(s) of:

 - Patient safety and/or quality research